edmundhung/conform/docs/validation.md

     onValidate({ formData }) {
       /**
        * The `validate` helper will parse the formData
-       * and returns the submission state with the validation
+       * and return the submission state with the validation
        * error
        */
       return validate(formData, schema);